Frequently Asked Questions

 The LAB and Resource Centre recognize the importance of providing accurate and factual knowledge to redress misconceptions and misinformation about the Framework Agreement and will continue to ensure this information is readily and easily accessible for those who seek it.

-Why aren’t all communities signing?
-What is their hesitation?2021-03-10T09:34:22-08:00
+Why aren’t all communities signing?2024-07-25T07:32:39-07:00

 The LAB respects the decision-making authority of each First Nation to determine their respective paths.
 Neither the LAB nor the LAB Resource Center solicits First Nations to enter the Framework Agreement process.
 Our policy is to provide information and support when approached by First Nations seeking workable remedies to the restrictive lands provisions of the Indian Act.